We are now accepting submissions on a rolling basis.

 4. A concise description of the book (up to 250 words).
 This needs to be clear, informative and persuasive.
 It should be suitable for use as the book’s blurb.
 It should be written so that people who are unfamiliar with the album will understand what this book is about.

 5. Your analysis of the most relevant competing books already published (or forthcoming) about the artist in question or the scene surrounding that artist – and how your book will differ.
 Are there any films or film projects in the works?
-500 words.
+200 words or less.

 6. At least 500 words about yourself and why you are qualified to write this book.
+Why are you the best person to do it?
 How you would help Bloomsbury Academic market your book?
 Please list websites/forums/listservs you’d contact directly; any artist involvement you might expect; any college-level courses on which you think your book could be used, and so on.

 7. Which existing 33 1/3 books or other types of music writing you like or dislike.
 Why?
 500-1000 words.

-Just in case you need a refresher, here are the first 89 books in the series and here are the ones currently contracted to come out in the next 3 years.
+Just in case you need a refresher, here are the other books in the series and here are the ones currently contracted to come out in the next 3 years.

-If you are a member of the press and want to know more about the series or write about it, please contact Tanya Leet (firstname.lastname@example.org) in the US and Charlotte Rose (Charlotte.email@example.com) in the UK and Europe.
+If you are a member of the press and want to know more about the series or write about it, please visit our contact us page.

 Q: How much will I be paid for writing a 33 ⅓?

 A: Writing a 33 ⅓ will not make you rich.
 But it will bring you fame, glory and bragging rights.
-We are able to offer small advances on a case-by-case basis and a 10% royalty rate on each contract.
+We are able to offer a small advance and a 10% royalty rate on each contract.

 Q: I submitted a proposal last time and it would be really helpful to hear some constructive criticism as to why it was rejected, can you quickly look at it and let me know what I can do better?